raspberrypilearning/kabaddi/en/step_5.md

 ### Being tagged

 The rules of Kabaddi say that the player must tag opponents, but not get caught themselves.
-In this game; if more than one opponent is touching the player, they get caught.
-We need to make a way of telling of more than one opponent is touching the player.
+In this game, if more than one opponent is touching the player, they get caught.
+We need to make a way of telling if more than one opponent is touching the player.

 --- task ---